HarryWhitehorn/PaperClip/README.md

 # PaperClip

-## Note
+## Credit

-This software includes code that is based on or derived from `inputimeout`, a project by `johejo` available on [GitHub](https://github.com/johejo/inputimeout).
+This software includes code that is based on or derived from inputimeout, a project by johejo available on GitHub.
 The original code is licensed under the MIT License.
-Modifications have been made to the original code to prevent `win_inputimeout` from automatically appending a newline.
+Modifications have been made to the original code to prevent win_inputimeout from automatically appending a newline.

 ## Requirements

-Requires: `python 3.11+`, `mysql server`
+Requires: `python 3.11+`, `mysql server`.

+### Note

+This projects makes use of `ANSI` color prints.

+This feature is shipped with `Windows 10 - Build 16257` and later but may require enabling.
+[See instructions for registry edit to enable global default here.](https://superuser.com/a/1300251)

+Failure to enable `ANSI` color prints may result in color codes (e.g. `"\033[94m"`) being printed to the terminal.

 ## mysql